bghani/bghani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My interests lie at the intersection of sound-based machine learning and ecology to inform the conservation of biodiversity.
 Bringing the power of Artificial intelligence and bioacoustics to biodiversity monitoring.

-I currently work within the realm of three EU-funded projects MAMBO, GUARDEN and TETTRIs to advance biodiversity conservation by developing machine learning methods for detecting and classifying animal vocalisations.
+By harnessing machine learning techniques, I aim to develop innovative methods for detecting and classifying animal vocalisations.
+This has the potential to greatly benefit wildlife experts, conservation biologists and ecologists by providing automated tools for long-term environmental monitoring.
+The central focus of my work lies in processing extensive datasets of environmental sounds, enabling the extraction of valuable insights into the hidden world of animal communication.
+In nature, while many animals are visually elusive, their vocalizations offer a wealth of information about their habitats, seasonal changes, and interactions.
+Traditional methods of analyzing these sounds have been time-consuming and laborious.
+My goal is to create automated processes that accelerate and streamline the analysis, ultimately contributing to the protection and conservation of our planet's diverse species and ecosystems.

 <!--  [Postdoctoral Fellow in AI & Biodiversity](https://www.naturalis.nl/en/burooj-ghani).
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.